leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 ### Variable cost

-Costs imposed on different types of quantites dispatched.
-Note that for storage these costs are incurred on quantities as specified in the diagram above.
-This means `stIn` quantities still include charging losses, while `stOut` quantities are aready corrected for losses from discharging.
+Costs imposed on different types of quantities dispatched.

+Note that for storage costs are incurred on quantities as specified in the diagram above.
+This means `stIn` quantities still include charging losses, while `stOut` quantities are already corrected for losses from discharging.

 ```@raw html
 <table class="tabelle">